Now on to the actual process.

 If you want.

-You can also let it dry by itself, if you aren't in a rush.
+You can also let it dry by itself, if

 I was.